 Praktica was an East German camera brand manufactured by Pentacon out of Dresden.
 Their MTL 5B camera, reviewed here, was manufactured between 1986 and 1989.
 Unfortunately, after the German reunification, the brand got cleaved in parts and sold.
 Today’s Practica produces various digital and lens components but not in the same capacity and under different ownership.

 As a curiosity, the name Pentacon derives from the Contax brand of the Dresden Zeiss Ikon Kamerawerke and Pentagon.
 This is because the first cameras made in Dresden had pentaprisms in the shape of a pentagon.
-Some say that the name “Practica” may be related or derived from the Russian word that’s pronounced the same way (spelled практика), which means both “practice” and “practicum.”
+Some say that the name “Practica” may be related to or derived from the Russian word that’s pronounced the same way (spelled практика), which means both “practice” and “practicum.”

 The Praktica series left an impressive legacy of innovation before being dissolved in the ‘90s.
 This includes developing one of the first roll film SLRs in 1933, then a 35mm SLR in 1936, and their famous pentaprism in 1949.